The neighbor cut the tree exactly in half in the dispute over overloaded branches in the UK | ExBulletin

 The neighbor cut the tree exactly in half in the dispute over overloaded branches in the UK

+Neighbors got professionals to see the tree in half.
+Photo / 123rf

-A neighborhood dispute over a border tree has gone viral after a disgruntled UK neighbor took matters into his own hands and sawed a tree in half.
+A neighborhood dispute over a tree in the UK has gone viral on social media after one of the neighbors took matters into his own hands and sawed the tree in half.

-The photos show the tree, which was meticulously sawn in the middle after a neighbor was disappointed with the branches hanging on his property in Sheffield.

-The Mistry family said sun they were “gutted” when they discovered their neighbors, Graham and Irene Lee, had called tree loppers to cut down half of the branches from the 5m tall tree.

-RELATED: If you think half of the tree is bad, what about this half house

-The tree, which is understood to have been in place for 25 years, has been at the center of a long-running dispute between the Mistrys and Lees.
+Pictures of the tree precisely cut in half have gone viral on social media and become the subject of debate on British television.

+The Mistry and Lee families in Sheffield have been in a dispute over the tree for some time and the Mistry family told The Sun they were “sunk” when Lees cut down half of the 5 meter tall tree, which is understood to have been there for 25 years.

-Bharat Mistry said his neighbors had complained that the birds in the trees were making a lot of noise and making a mess in their path before taking drastic action.
+According to Bharat Mistry, the Lee family had complained that the birds in the trees were too noisy and made a mess of their way.

-He said he saw it with horror as tree loppers hacked the established tree.
+He says his neighbors hired a team of tree loppers to cut the tree in half while he watched in disbelief.

-“He’s been there for 25 years and we would cut him into a ball shape by agreement with the neighbor and he has been good for that,” he said.
+“He’s been there for 25 years and we would cut him into a ball shape by agreement with the neighbor and he has been good at it,” Mistry told The Sun.

 “But recently there were birds in the trees that you would expect at this time of year.

-“He started by putting black stripes on the trees to stop the birds sitting there.
+“He started by placing black stripes falling on the trees to stop the birds sitting there.

-“I believe he has the right to expect everything that depends on his wealth.
+“I believe he has the right to expect anything that is dependent on his property.

-“But you have to ask, why would you do it after 25 years?
-It must have been no more than 3 feet on his land. “
+“But you have to ask, why after 25 years would you do it?
+It must have been no more than 3 meters on his land.”

-Mr Mistry said his neighbor started complaining about the trees in March last year.

-“I have not spoken to him since they cut him off,” he said.

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online